Bruflot/xscreen-rs/README.md

-# xscreen-rs
+# `xscreen-rs`

 [![Build Status](https://travis-ci.com/Bruflot/xscreen-rs.svg?token=cwgWL8QUNVpLfj8cDgps&branch=master)](https://travis-ci.com/Bruflot/xscreen-rs)
 [![](https://tokei.rs/b1/github/bruflot/xscreen-rs)](https://tokei.rs/b1/github/bruflot/xscreen-rs)

-A simple and fast screenshot utility for X11 that aims to emulate macOS' screenshot tool.
+> A simple and fast screenshot utility for X11 that aims to emulate macOS' screenshot tool.
-Supports region, window, and fullscreen capture.
+> Supports region, window, and fullscreen capture.

-A compositor is required for region and window capture for the time being.
+A compositor is required.
 Colors of the overlay can be edited in `src/overlay.rs`.

 **Note:** Be sure to compile the project with the `--release` flag, as the speedup is exponential!